-Ladakh, the land of high passes holds special attraction for tourists.
-The dramatic mountains and beautiful landscapes make it an unforgettable experience to travellers.
+Khardung La Ladakh, the land of high passes holds a special attraction for tourists.
+The dramatic mountains and beautiful landscapes make it an unforgettable experience for travellers.
 It’s a Paradise on Earth.
 This beautiful region in the state of Jammu and Kashmir always surprises its visitors with its amazing towering peaks, snow-capped Himalayan and Karakoram mountain ranges and lush green valleys.

-- The pass on the Ladakh Range is north of Leh and is the gateway to the Shyok and Nubra valleys.
-The Siachen Glacier lies part way up the latter valley.
-Built in 1976, it was opened to public motor vehicles in 1988.
+- The Khardung La pass on the Ladakh Range is north of Leh and is the gateway to the Shyok and Nubra valleys.
+The Siachen Glacier lies partway up the latter valley.
+Built-in 1976, it was opened to public motor vehicles in 1988.
 Maintained by the Border Roads Organisation, the pass is strategically important to India as it is used to carry supplies to the Siachen Glacier.

 - The elevation of Khardung La is 5,359 m (17,582 ft).
-Local summit signs and dozens of stores selling shirts in Leh incorrectly claim that its elevation is in the vicinity of 5,602 m (18,379 ft) and that it is the world’s highest motorable pass.
+Local summit signs and dozens of stores selling shirts in Leh incorrectly claim that its elevation is in the vicinity of 5,602 m (18,379 ft) and that it is one of the world’s highest motorable passes.

 - Khardung La is historically important as it lies on the major caravan route from Leh to Kashgar in Central Asia.
 About 10,000 horses and camels used to take the route annually, and a small population of Bactrian camels can still be seen at Hunder, in the area north of the pass.
 During World War II, there was an attempt to transfer war material to China through this route.